harbour/core/contrib/hbnetio/readme.txt

    netio_GetConnection( [<cServer>], [<nPort>], [<nTimeOut>], ;
                         [<cPasswd>], [<nCompressionLevel>], [<nStrategy>] )
          -> <pConnection> | NIL
-      Get pointer item with HBNTIO connection.
+      Get pointer item with HBNETIO connection.
 It can be used to speedup RPC calls and stream functions when <pConnection> is passed as parameter to these functions.